7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 On-Premise VPN devices: shared key and public IP address of your VPN gateway
 - Configuration scripts are available for some devices - [Download VPN device configuration scripts for S2S VPN connections](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-download-vpndevicescript) to find a downloadable script for your VPN device.

-- VPN client configured on a `$resource` to use configuration files, public key file .cer - pre-installation for avaliability

 #### Virtual Network Peering